What Clients Really Need from AV Partners (But Rarely Say)

 3. “I’m nervous, but I can’t show it.”

 This one is huge.
 Delivering a big brand launch.
 Shooting a commercial with a global celeb.
 Delivering an awards show with a tight install window.
 No matter how seasoned a client is, the stakes often feel very personal.
-And AV is one of the most visible parts.
+And video is one of the most visible parts.
 When things go wrong on screen, everyone notices.
 We don’t take that lightly.
 At iMAG, we run rehearsals like they’re live.
 We double-check every connection.
-We arrive early, not just on time.
-And most importantly, we
+And most importantly, we maintain our kit religiously.
+From media servers to LED panels, everything is tested, cleaned, updated, and re-tested before it ever leaves the warehouse.

 4. “Read the room before the tech.”